henrjk/ts-js-module-pattern/README.md

 }

 ```
- This was translated by typescript to this code:
+ This was translated by typescript to:
 ```JavaScript
 // typescript compiled code cats.model.js - this comment added manually. var cats;